dmachkar/dishankDevendra_machkar_RTL/README.md

  It was also optimized and synthesized using Synopsys Design Compiler to achieve maximum clock frequency of 4.65 MHz without timing violations.

+---

 I have multiple projects in verilog, systemverilog encompassing design and verification of DUTs.
 I have used docker during my 2 years in industry as a senior software engineer at Capgemini.
 While i have not used Verilater or Icarus Verilog, I have primarily used Modelsim, QuestaSim and its Visualizer Debug environment and Synopsys Design Compiler for synthesis.

+---

+Code editing to produce errors:

+To induce errors, I have done 2 changes to the code:
+1. internal bit_cnt variable is set to the current value of the DATA_WIDTH parameter.
+2. The trasnmission line value assigment using the concatenation operator is changed to >>> operator.
+3. prescale_reg assignment has >= assignment in one of the if cases.

+'error_uart_tx.v' has all the code changes in the file.

+---
 SPEC document

 Introduction